-It is best to think about a Chapter 13 Plan as a contract.
-You promise to make mortgage and plan payments on time and the Court allows you to lower the interest and pay debts over a longer period of time. “ However, stuff happens.
-Disability often happens.
-You started the Chapter 13 expecting to repay 60 payments but 2 years into the plan you are off work for 3 months due to pregnancy.
-You go back to work but at a reduced pay with another mouth to feed.
-Or you forget to include the annual property taxes for your home.
-Chapter 13 Plan Modifications allow you to continue the plan although life changed normally by lowering payments or the plan percentage.
-However you can also change when payments are made and sell property to make it work. .
+It’s best to think about a Chapter 13 Plan as a contract.
+With this plan, you promise to make mortgage and plan payments on time.
+Additionally, the Court allows you to lower the interest and pay debts over a longer period of time.
+However, stuff happens.
+In fact, sometimes, even Disability happens.
+You might start Chapter 13 expecting to repay 60 payments but, two years into the plan you are off work for three months due to pregnancy.
+Then, perhaps you go back to work but with a reduction in income because of another mouth to feed.
+Or, you might forget to include the annual property taxes for your home when you file.
+Although life changes happen, Chapter 13 Plan Modifications allow you to continue by lowering payments or the plan percentage.
+However, you might also change when payments are made and you sell the property.

 Chapter 13 plan modifications require you to still repay the secured and priority debts in full.
-What often happens is you just lower the amount you are repaying to unsecured creditors.
-Plans that repay 100% do not have to turnover tax refunds or file annual budgets in the Western District of Kentucky.
+However, what often happens is to simply lower the amount you repay to unsecured creditors.
+Interestingly, in the Western District of Kentucky, plans that repay 100% do not have to turn over tax refunds or file annual budgets.
 Plans over 70% are barely reviewed and are presumed to be filed in good faith.
 You may change to a step plan where payments gradually rise or rise in steps if you have a temporary loss of income.

 Your Chapter 13 plan is supposed to describe in full how each priority and secured debt is repaid.
 Unsecured debts are lumped together and repaid in generally equal treatment to everyone.
-However long term debt which will survive the bankruptcy (student loans), business and cosigned debt may be treated differently.
+However long term debt that will survive the bankruptcy (student loans), business, and cosigned debt may be treated differently.

 Spend the time to create the perfect Chapter 13 plan when you file.
-But remember Chapter 13 plan modifications can change the plan at any stage up to and including the last payment to meet your needs.
-You are not stuck with a plan.
+But remember, to meet your needs, Chapter 13 plan modifications can change the plan at any stage up to and including the last payment.
+In other words, you are not stuck with a plan.
 The plan requires you to use your best efforts to repay the debt and turn over all your disposable income.
-Plans may have payments increased should you suddenly have a large pay increase or it can be decreased.
-However it is rare for payments to increase and common for them to decrease.
+Plans may have payments increases should you suddenly have a large pay increase or it might also decrease.
+However, it is rare for payments to increase and common for them to decrease.

 Chapter 7 cases almost always obtain a discharge and successfully finish.
-Although Chapter 7 has the problem of paying the attorney fees up front, they are short and simple.
+Although Chapter 7 has the problem of paying the attorney fees upfront, they are short and simple.
 Chapter 13 plans often have to be amended because within 5 years something will happen.
 Things change.
-If you have made most of your payments and you cant continue payment you may qualify for a hardship discharge.
-You may be able to convert your case to a Chapter 7 or you can often modify the plan to pay a lower percentage or dollar amount.
-This is an area where you can be very creative to insure the plan is a success.
+If you have made most of your payments and you are unable to make your payments, you might qualify for a hardship discharge.
+You may even be able to convert your case to Chapter 7.
+Or, you can often modify the plan to pay a lower percentage or dollar amount.
+In fact, this is an area where you can be very creative to ensure the plan is a success.

-Other changes may require you to buy a different auto, buy a home or sell a home.
-All of these things can be provided for in a plan because of the ability to amend the plan to fit your needs.
-However you have to remember that the plan will always have a floor and a ceiling which requires you to repay a minimum amount if you have secured, or priority debts and property in excess of the exemptions.
+Other changes may require you to buy a different auto, buy a home, or sell a home.
+All of these things are considerations in a plan because of the ability to amend the plan to fit your needs.
+However, you have to remember that the plan will always have a floor and a ceiling that requires you to repay a minimum amount if you have secured, or priority debts, and property in excess of the exemptions.